Chaostheorie/36C3-penta-tournament/README.md

 python3 main.py
 ```

 It can happen that at the first startup, while the db is created, the instance may happen to crash or malfunction.
 Just restart and restart the `main.py` file.
+The appplication is after this step avaliable on "<https://localhost:5000>" and you can open it with your browser.

 Notes: